-Interest income is recognised as it accrues, taking into account the effective yield on the financial asset.
-Interest income relates to interest arising from cash and cash equivalent balances.
+Interest income is recognised on a time proportionate basis that takes into account the effective yield on the financial asset.

 (m) Income Tax

 The income tax expense for the period is the tax payable on the current period's taxable income based on the national income tax rate for each jurisdiction adjusted by changes in deferred tax assets and liabilities attributable to temporary differences between the tax bases of assets and liabilities and their carrying amounts in the financial statements, and to unused tax losses.